What is a job interview, and why is it important?

 Conclude the interview by explaining the next stages of the recruitment process.
 Let candidates know when they can expect to hear back from you, regardless of the outcome.
 Providing a timeline demonstrates professionalism and helps manage their expectations.

-A well-executed job interview is central to effective recruitment and requires clear communication and a structured, professional approach.
-Good preparation helps you evaluate candidates effectively, leave a positive impression of your organisation and make confident hiring decisions that strengthen your team and drive success.
+A well-executed job interview assists in effective recruitment and requires clear communication and a structured, professional approach.
+Preparation helps you evaluate candidates effectively, leave them with a positive impression of your organisation and make confident recruitment decisions that strengthen your team and drive success.